 We see a fair amount of confusion around secondary DNS — partly because it’s an overloaded term.
 A lot of registrars ask you for “primary” and “secondary” nameservers for your domain, but that’s not really what secondary DNS is all about.

-Instead, you can think of secondary DNS like a slaving mechanism for your DNS: a way for a DNS server or service to pull DNS records from another DNS server, and keep them up to date, using the DNS protocol itself.
+Instead, you can think of secondary DNS as such: a way for a DNS server or service to pull DNS records from another DNS server, and keep them up to date, using the DNS protocol itself.

-In order to understand secondary DNS, we need to have a clear understanding of the RFC definitions of a master/slave DNS server setup.
-The master/slave DNS (RFC 1996) server setup includes one master DNS server and one or more slave DNS servers.
-The master DNS server is any authoritative server configured to be the source of zone transfer for one or more slave servers.
-There are other types of master/slave DNS configurations, but for the purpose of clearly explaining secondary DNS, we’ll keep the configuration examples simple.
+In order to understand secondary DNS, we need to have a clear understanding of the RFC definitions of a primary/secondary DNS server setup.
+The primary/secondary DNS (RFC 1996) server setup includes one primary DNS server and one or more secondary DNS servers.
+The primary DNS server is any authoritative server configured to be the source of zone transfer for one or more secondary servers.
+There are other types of primary/secondary DNS configurations, but for the purpose of clearly explaining secondary DNS, we’ll keep the configuration examples simple.

-The secondary (slave) DNS server is an authoritative server that obtains information about a zone from the primary server via zone transfer.
-(RFC 2182) The secondary DNS server is slaved to the primary server.
+The secondary DNS server is an authoritative server that obtains information about a zone from the primary server via zone transfer.
+(RFC 2182) The secondary DNS server is therefore tied to the primary server.

 Reasons to Use Secondary DNS